Plan for Success

 The biggest advantage we give our students is access to a professional Academic Counselor.
 We meet with our students biweekly and strive to be available to our students on a drop-in basis and by phone, e-mail or text when they have questions about anything which may affect their experience at K-State.
 We also have the following structural supports in place to help students be able to do their best work.

-In addition to their P4S Academic Counselor, students are also be assigned an Academic Advisor in the College of Arts and Sciences: Open Option.
+In addition to their P4S Academic Counselor, students are also be assigned an Academic Advisor in their major.
 These advisors meet with students at least once per semester to give input on class selection.
-They will help make sure the courses students take align with their interests and future major and serve as a second point of personal contact for P4S students.
+They will help make sure the courses students take align with their interests and major requirements and serve as a second point of personal contact for P4S students.

 During the first year at K-State

-P4S students meet with their Academic Counselor about every other week during the school year to discuss academic progress, any issues or concerns the student may be having with college life, life goals, and course selection.
+P4S students meet with their Academic Counselor about every other week during the school year to discuss any issues which may impact them as a student.
+These could include academic, financial, social, or personal concerns.
 Students must continue to uphold their agreement under the Learning Contract throughout their first year at K-State or they can be dismissed from the University.
+In particular, all Plan for Success students must attend all of their classes during their first year.
 At the end of their second successful semester at K-State, students will have completed the Plan for Success Program and will no longer be bound by their learning contract.

 Who is in Plan for Success?